 Very early on, we started to organise holidays for some of the residents of these institutions, especially Zhuravichi, Rechitsa and Vikov.
 Every Summer, groups of children and young adults with special needs leave their institutions to enjoy three weeks of fun at a sanatorium, a sort of holiday camp, in a village called Ptich, located in an uncontaminated part of the Belarusian countryside.
 And volunteers from Britain fly out to join the children and make sure they have a wonderful holiday.
 Sadly, the authorities in Belarus will not fund holidays for young adults with special needs, so CCP pays for as many young adults as possible to join the kids on holiday at the camp.
 CCP raises the money needed to do this by holding an annual ball at the Cresta Court Hotel in Altrincham, South Manchester every March.
 You can help us by sponsoring part or all of a sanatorium holiday for a young adult.

 Unfortunately, the number of children and young adults able to go to the sanatorium at Ptich is limited.
 So, for the last 10 years or so, CCP has sent volunteers to the orphanages to take a ‘holiday’ to them!
 In July and August, groups of usually older and more experienced volunteers fly out to Zhuravichi and Rechitsa Boarding Homes to provide 4 weeks stimulation and entertainment to the residents.
-The residents all look forward with great enthusiasm to the summer volunteer visits with the hugs, one-to-one attention and barrow loads of fun and activities that the volunteers bring.
-One of our recent volunteers, Ellen, has written a very moving blog about her experience.
+The residents all look forward with great enthusiasm to the summer volunteer visits with the hugs, one-to-one attention and barrow-loads of fun and activities that the volunteers bring.

 Read more about our work supporting the residents of institutions like Zhuravichi and Vikov here: Supporting the Residents of Institutions